BlueSoheil99/RuralATGapFinder/README.md

 -

 ## some notes:
+- instruction on how to organize input files so that people don't have to have a lot of inputs
+- try to have everything all gpd so that you can open source your code
+- read ToDo comments
+- right outside criteria is really good?

-be mindful of crs conversions in the notebook file
+- bad geometries in parcel gdf - use repair geometries tool or make_valid or ogr2ogr? be mindful of crs conversions in the notebook file

 some CBGs after filtering steps only have water. somehow we should remove them